Hong Kong Departure Tax Refund: Eligibility and Application Guide

 The main new exempt category in the 2025 revision is (F), i.e., passengers who enter Hong Kong by car, train, ferry, or cruise ship and depart by air via Hong Kong International Airport within two days (the same day or the next day) of arrival.
 These are primarily passengers transiting through Hong Kong from Mainland China or Macao.

 Previously, when traveling from Macao or Mainland China via Hong Kong International Airport to fly abroad, only those taking coaches that go directly into the restricted area of Hong Kong International Airport’s SkyPier Transit Hall (e.g., Macau Hong Kong Airport Direct Bus or Zhuhai Hong Kong Airport Sealed Bus) or speedboats (e.g., Ferry from Macau to Hong Kong Airport) could get a refund because they did not enter Hong Kong.
-After the new revision, even if you use general transportation to Hong Kong, as long as you depart within two days, you are also eligible for a refund.

 Now, even taking cheaper options like the “Hong Kong-Zhuhai-Macao Bridge Shuttle Bus” or driving to Hong Kong for transit, or needing to stay overnight at a Hong Kong airport hotel to catch an early morning flight the next day, you can get a refund, greatly increasing the attractiveness of flying via Hong Kong.